tylavergne/tylavergne.github.io/pages/about.md

 ### Ty Lavergne

 Hello!
 My name is Ty Lavergne, and I am an Apple iOS App Developer.
+I have always had a fascination with technology.
+Ever since I can remember, I have always dreamed to become an Apple Developer.
+On January 12, 2019, my dream came true.

-I received my Apple Developer Certificate in January 2019.
-I currently have two apps on the Apple iOS App Store with more apps to come soon.
+I received my Apple Developer Certificate in December 2018.
+My first app, Buna Cougar Stickers, went live on January 12, 2019.
+Two days later, my second app, Word Wall Words, also went live on the Apple App Store.

+I am incredibly blessed for the ability to share my apps, as well as my future apps, with the world.
 For more information on my apps, [view my apps.]({{ site.baseurl }}/apple-apps)

 I hope you enjoy the apps that I worked so hard to make.